 In the early part of the nineteenth century, the practice of making tortillas with wheat flour spread from the northern Mexican state of Sonora to the American Southwest.
-These flour tortillas are traditionally filled with anything from refried beans to
+These flour tortillas, larger than their corny cousins, are traditionally filled wi

 Find this recipe and more in Chef Paul Prudhomme's Always Cooking!.

 1 teaspoon ground thyme

 3 pounds beef flank steak

 ¼ cup fresh lime juice

 2 medium green bell peppers, cut into julienne strips